crabbedh/RC_Controller/README.md

 creating an account so you have a history of the order and can view its status. (at time of writing I received 5 boards for $6 Cdn, $4 US which I received in about 2 weeks)

-bigDumpv*.zip is the arduino IDE code for the Prof Boots mini-dump RC model (large one).
+bigDumpv*.zip is the PS3 Controller version (arduino IDE) code for the Prof Boots mini-dump RC model (large one).
 This code will work with the Prof Boots PCB and with the RC_Controller PCB here (you may have to change port designations to match your setup.
 The battery monitor and remote power off obviously won't work with the Prof Boots PCB as this doesn't have the necessary hardware.

-ultimateSkidi.zip is arduino code for the Tracker Skidi and using my RC_Controller board.
+ultimateSkidi.zip is arduino code for the PS3 Controlled, Tracker Skidi and using my RC_Controller board.
 It gives an example of adding many features to the basic skidi with software.
 It can be used with the V2 or V3 Prof Boots PCB by changing the port designations for servos/motors and setting feature flags to false.